eltonv/cse135ev/README.md

 Team Members:
 Elton Villalta

 The password for user "grader" on your Apache server: grader@209.38.73.106
 Password4TA

 https://cse135ev.site/
-has:
-homepage with team member info and homework links about pages for each team member favicon robots.txt hw1/hello.php hw1/report.html

 Details of Github auto deploy setup:
 From my server I created a post-recieve executable hook in my